 Director, The Center for Hope and Healing

-Preston has served in various capacities as a Pastor, College Professor, and Professional Counselor.
-He held his L.P.C. and L.M.F.T. credentials in Texas and is currently pursuing these credentials in Mississippi.
-Preston is also a member of the American Association of Christian Counselors.
+Preston has served in various capacities as a Pastor, College Professor, and Licensed Professional Counselor.
+He is currently a Board Certified Christian Counselor, Board Certified Pastoral Counselor, and a Certified Life Coach through the American Association of Christian Counselors.

 He and his wife, Jennifer, teach marriage, parenting, and leadership seminars in churches and other organizations.
-They have four children: Mason, Dawson, Colton, and Ashlyn, and serve as Infant Foster Care Parents through Bethany Christian Services in Jackson.
+They have five children: Mason, Dawson, Colton, Ashlyn, and Bella, and serve as foster parents as well.
 His hobbies include hiking, camping, kayaking, and music.
 Preston also often blogs for The Center for Hope and Healing.
 CLICK HERE to read the blog posts or watch the videos on our Facebook page.

 Before coming to Broadmoor, Cliff served at Parkview Baptist Church in Metairie, Louisiana as the Senior Adult Minister where he supplied counseling to homebound and nursing home members as well as individual and marital therapy including depression and conflict resolution.
 He also served as Pastoral Care Pastor at First Baptist Church of Jackson, Mississippi, where he provided pastoral counsel, visited hospitals and nursing homes, and performed weddings and funerals.

 Cliff enjoys woodworking, hunting, fishing, and traveling with his wife.
 He is married to Diana Thornton of Brandon, Mississippi.
 Cliff and Diana have two children a daughter, Alex, and a son, William.